jxjhheric/clip-relay/README.md

 - Uploaded files are stored base64-encoded in SQLite.
 For large deployments consider swapping to object storage or streaming uploads.

 ## License
 This project began from a Z.ai scaffold and has since been adapted for the Cloud Clipboard use case.
-Update this section with your preferred license if you plan to distribute the code.